codeastartup01dev/flutter_awesome_logger/README.md

 ## ✨ Features

 - 📱 **Floating Logger Button** - Always accessible debug button that floats over your app (can be disabled)
+- 🤳 **Shake to Toggle** - Shake your device to show/hide the floating logger button(Only active when logger is enabled)
 - 🌐 **Automatic API Logging** - Built-in Dio interceptor for seamless API request/response logging
 - 🎨 **Beautiful UI** - Clean, modern interface for viewing logs with syntax highlighting
 - 📊 **Multiple Log Levels** - Support for debug, info, warning, error, and verbose logs